 Mostly comes through email attachments, software downloads or operating system vulnerabilities and lot more.

-Prevent – To avoid these type of attacks, avoid clicking on links or downloading attachments from unknown senders.
+- Avoid clicking on links or downloading attachments from unknown senders

 Phishing attacks are sent via email and ask users to click on a link which redirects to a dummy site where an attacker wants victim to enter their personal data.